CyTusSi1ver1197/Fundamental-ML/README.md

 - **/data**: This directory contains the facial expression dataset.
 You'll need to download the dataset and place it here before running the notebooks.
 (Download link provided below)
 - **/notebooks**: This directory contains the Jupyter notebook ```EDA.ipynb```.
 This notebook guides you through exploratory data analysis (EDA) and classification tasks.

+> [!NOTE]
+> You can go to the url https://nbviewer.org/github/CyTusSi1ver1197/Fundamental-ML/blob/main/notebooks/EDA.ipynb for easily view of this file.

 ## ⚙️ Usage

 This project is designed to be completed in the following steps: